Table of Contents

 Step 4.
-Unlock your iPad and click "Trust" or "Allow" in the prompt on your iPad.
+Unlock your iPad and click "Trust" or "Allow."
 If required, enter your iPad passcode.

 Step 5.
-On your PC, a popup will appear asking you what to do with the device, choose "Import photos and videos" or "Open device to view files".
+On your PC, a popup will appear, choose "Import photos and videos" or "Open device to view files."

 Step 1.
-Use a 30-pin to USB cable to connect the dock with the computer.
+Use a 30-pin USB cable to connect the dock with the computer.

 Step 2.
 Depending on your iPad generation, do one of the following:

-Using the method we introduced above only helps you to import photos and videos from your iDevice to computer.
-If you want to use USB to get more files like music, books, contacts, messages, and from your iPad to your computer or transfer files from PC/Mac to iPad, you will need free iPhone transfer software - EaseUS MobiMover.
+The method introduced above only supports importing photos and videos from your iDevice to a computer.
+If you want to use a USB to transfer more files like music, books, contacts between the computer and your iPad, you will need free iPhone transfer software - EaseUS MobiMover.
 It is safe and easy to operate.

 To connect your iPad to PC, laptop, or Mac and transfer files: